Introduction:

-Below you will find the XRF readings for metals found for the item pictured.
-All readings are done multiple times to confirm the results for each component before sharing one full set of the readings for the item pictured.
-Results are replicable, science-based and accurate.
+Below, you will find the XRF readings for metals found in the item pictured.
+All readings are done multiple times to confirm the results for each component before sharing one full set of readings for the item pictured.
+Results are replicable, science-based, and accurate.

 For some additional background about this work, please read the following links:

-- A menu with buttons for many of the different categories of information that can be found here on LeadSafeMama.com.
+2. This is a menu with buttons for many of the different information categories available here on LeadSafeMama.com.

-- The short video that shows you how to search this site.
+4. And, a link to a short video walking you through how to search this site.

-- Items you really cannot test at home (items better tested with XRF technology)
+6. And, some items you really cannot test at home (are better tested with XRF technology).

 Reading #1.)
-Blue hearts on food surface of Corelle dish
+Blue hearts on the Corelle dish food surface

 30-second reading

 Reading #2.)
-Center of white food surface of Corelle dish
+Center of Corelle dish white food surface

 30-second reading